signalpoint/DrupalGap/docs/00_Introduction/01_PhoneGap_and_Cordova.md

 PhoneGap takes our HTML, CSS and JavaScript and compiles it into mobile applications for us, it will look something like the screen shot above.
 It doesn't look amazing, but if we stop and think about that, it is pretty amazing.
 Kudos to the PhoneGap team.

-At this point, one would typically [choose a CSS Framework](Introduction/CSS_Frameworks) to help style the application.
+At this point, one would typically [choose a CSS Framework](Introduction/CSS_Frameworks) to help style the application to be more visually appealing.